LITUATUI/M3UPT/README.md

 # M3UPT

-Free and legal IPTV playlist in M3U format with 📺 TV channels and 📻 radio stations in 🇵🇹 Portuguese.
+Free and legal IPTV playlist in M3U format with TV and radio stations in Portuguese.
 Public and official streams only.

 ---

 ## 🎯 Purpose

-Offer a free and legal IPTV playlist in M3U format with TV channels and radio stations in Portuguese.
+Offer a free and legal IPTV playlist in M3U format with TV and radio stations in Portuguese.

 ---